Understanding Tinnitus And How Hearing Aids Can Help

 What Are The Common Causes Of Tinnitus?

-As mentioned above, tinnitus is simply a symptom.
+As mentioned above, most people who develop tinnitus is simply a symptom.
 Identifying the underlying condition that is causing tinnitus to occur is a necessity for proper treatment.
 Here is a shortlist of the most common causes of tinnitus:

 As people get older, it's not uncommon for their hearing to get worse.
 This typically starts around age 60, when hearing loss can begin to cause the tinnitus symptoms.
 In this instance, it's medically referred to as presbycusis.